Noah Plume

-Noah Plume (born 18 August 1996) is a German footballer who plays as a defensive midfielder for TSV Havelse.
+Noah Plume (born 18 August 1996) is a German footballer who last played as a defensive midfielder for TSV Havelse.

 Career

 On 14 May 2018, it was announced that Plume would join Sportfreunde Lotte from TSV Havelse on a two-year contract.
 He returned to Havelse on loan until the end of the season on 31 January 2019.

 On 10 May 2022, it was announced that Plume would join VfB Lübeck on a two-year contract.

 On 1 September 2023, Plume joined VfB Oldenburg in Regionalliga.

 On 24 June 2024, Plume returned to TSV Havelse.